nwg/racket-wiki/Artifacts.md

                                       #"mysecretkey"))))
 ```

-#### How to generate a changing key-value, which changes at some arbitrary chronological interval.
+#### How to generate a rotating key-value, which changes at some arbitrary interval.

 Here the daily-key is a simple random number, available at module level.
 You can plug in a better Artifact from above to create a more useful n-bit key.